blymanor/blymanor/README.md

 * 🎓 4th-year student at **Bangkok University**
 * 💻 Major: **Computer Science**
 * 💡 Passionate about **front-end**, **UI/UX**
-* ☕ Loves coffee, minimal design, and clean code
+* 🍵 Loves tea, minimal design, and clean code
 * 🐶 Fun fact: I’m happiest when I’m coding and petting my dog at the same time

 ---